Chloe Dykstra Speaks Out After AMC Reinstates Chris Hardwick

-Chloe Dykstra has spoken out for the first time since her ex-boyfriend Chris Hardwick was reinstated as the host of Talking Dead by AMC.
+Chloe Dykstra has spoken out for the first time since her ex-boyfriend Chris Hardwick was reinstated by AMC as the host of Talking Dead.
 The network had launched an investigation of him after Dykstra penned an essay, that did not mention Hardwick by name, detailing her claims of emotional and sexual abuse in their relationship.
 In a statement posted to Twitter, Dykstra says that she did not participate in AMC’s investigation of Hardwick and states she simply wishes to move on with her life.
 Read her full statement below:

 I have been adamant since I came forward with my essay that I never set out to ruin the career of the person I spoke about.
 I could have provided more details, but chose not to.
 I have said what I wanted to say on the matter, and I wish to move on with my life.
 For that reason, I chose not to participate in the investigation against the person I spoke of.
 I do not believe in an eye for an eye, and therefore I have only shared my evidence with those who I felt should see it.